- £2.8 million investment in 30 smart new Mercedes minibuses for town

 A fleet of smart new Mercedes minibuses will hit the road in Ashford from Sunday 12 February.
 Stagecoach has announced the launch of the high-spec minibus service, branded ‘little & often’, which will provide buses every five or six minutes along routes serving the hospital, town centre/rail station, Kennington and Park Farm.

 The bus company has also promised ultra-convenient payment options so that customers won’t need to carry cash to buy a ticket.
-The new service will accept contactless payments made with debit and credit cards, as well as Apple Pay and Android Pay.
+The new service will accept contactless payments made with debit and credit cards, as well as Apple Pay and Google Pay.

 The company will be hosting a ‘peoples’ launch party at the town’s Designer Outlet on Saturday 11 February from 12 noon.
 Celebrity guests will be attending to help promote the new bus service which will be the only one of its kind offered by a bus operator in the UK.

 ‘Little & often’ buses will run from about 6am to 11pm every day including Sundays and bank holidays.
 Three buses an hour on the existing route B from Park Farm will become ten buses per hour.
 Kennington and Willesborough will also benefit from the ‘little & often’ service with up to 12 buses an hour running to and from the hospital.

 Stagecoach says that this massive boost in frequency will offer greater convenience for people who won’t need to worry about planning their travel in advance.